-Complete the identifying information above Part I and Part III.
+Complete the identifying information on page 1 of the form and Part III.
 See the instructions for Part III.

-- 4. You are a U.S. person who, during the current tax year, received either: - a.
+4. You are a U.S. person who, during the current tax year, received either:

+a.
 More than \$100,000 from a nonresident alien individual or a foreign estate (including foreign persons related to that nonresident alien individual or foreign estate) that you treated as gifts or bequests or b.
-More than \$11,273 from foreign corporations or foreign partnerships (including foreign persons related to such foreign corporations or foreign partnerships) that you treated as gifts.
+More than \$12,097 from foreign corporations or foreign partnerships (including foreign persons related to such foreign corporations or foreign partnerships) that you treated as gifts.

-Complete the identifying information above Part I and Part IV.
+Complete the identifying information on page 1 of the form and Part IV.
 See the instructions for Part IV.

-Note: You may also be required to file Form TD F 90-22.1, Report of Foreign Bank and Financial Accounts.
+Note.
+You may also be required to file Form TD F 90-22.1, Report of Foreign Bank and Financial Accounts.